1997 Maine Black Bears football team

 The 1997 Maine Black Bears football team represented the University of Maine in the 1997 NCAA Division I-AA football season.
 They played their home games at Alumni Stadium as a member of the Atlantic 10 Conference.
 They were led by fifth-year head coach Jack Cosgrove.
 The Black Bears finished the season 5–6, 4–4 in conference play, to finish tied for second in the New England Division.

-Previous season

-The Black Bears finished the 1996 season with a record of 7–4, with a 5–3 mark in the Yankee Conference to finish in second place in the New England Division.